-The precise nature of egoistic interference with intellectual process calls for attention.
+with intellectual process calls for attention.
 It is not to be thought that the egoist is devoid of the disinterestedness and detachment of intelligent inquiry.
 More than many others, he has developed a capacity to face issues squarely and to think them through.
 The cool schemer, the shrewd calculator, the hard-headed self-seeker are very far from indulging in mere wishful thinking.
-Without the detachment of intelligence, they cannot invent and implement stratagems that work.
+Mithout the detachment of intelligence, they cannot invent and implement stratagens that work.
 Without the disinterestedness of intelligence, they cannot raise and meet every further question that is relevant within their restricted terms of reference.
 Nor can one say that egoism consists in making intelligence the instrument of more elementary desires and fears.
-For as long as the egoist is engaged upon his problems, the immanent norms of intelligent inquiry overwrule any interference from desire or fear; and while the egoist refuses to put the still further questions that would lead to a profound modification of his solution. still that refusal does not make intelligence an instrument but merely brushes it aside.
+For as being long ask the egoist is engaged upon his problem, the immenent norms of intelligent inquiry over-rule any interference from desire or fear; and while the egolst refuses to put the still further questions that would lead to a profound modification of his solution, still that refusal does not make intelligence an instrument but merely brushes it aside.